 Geico is short for Government Employees Insurance Company.
-The insurance company got its start in 1936 selling insurance to government employees and military personnel.
-Today, it is a subsidiary of Warren Buffet’s Berkshire Hathaway and insures over 28 million vehicles, regardless of the car owner’s profession or location in the U.S. It is the second-largest carrier in the country for insurance policies written (7%).
-Geico often tops Bankrate’s best car insurance reviews for cheapest coverage.
+Founded in 1936, Geico began as an insurance company offering insurance to government employees and military personnel.
+Today, it is a subsidiary of Warren Buffet’s Berkshire Hathaway and insures over 30 million vehicles, with over 18 million in-force auto insurance policies nationwide.
+Geico holds 1.4% of the total market share for all insurance product lines and is ranked as the 14th largest insurer.
+Geico often tops Bankrate’s best car insurance reviews for cheapest coverage, according to our research.

 Geico vs Amica: car insurance rates comparison

 For an overview of how Amica vs. Geico compares, take a look at some of the most important features you should review when choosing a carrier.
 Besides the average cost of insurance for full and minimum coverage, AM Best provides a grade for an insurance company’s financial strength when it comes time to pay out claims.
 J.D.
-Power releases independent, annual customer satisfaction studies based on the responses of policyholders.
+Power releases independent, annual customer satisfaction studies based on consumer responses.
 To simplify the information available, Bankrate assigns each carrier with a maximum score of 5.

 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|